diskoverdata/diskover-docs/source_files/user_basic_search_filters.md

 S) **Save filters**: To save all the filters in this window.

->🔆 &nbsp;Search criteria selected in the [filters will remain active](#clear_filters) and affect all your future searches, until you go back in the filters window and click Q) clear filters.
+>🔆 &nbsp;Search criteria selected in the [filters will remain active](#clear_filters) and affect all your future searches until you go back in the filters window and click Q) clear filters.

 When you close the filters window, you will see if you have some saved criteria in a blue square by the filters icon.